wandyezj/wandyezj.github.io/nice-things.md

 - glass, metal, wood, ceramic
     - make sure they they don't contain any heavy metals

 ### Design

 - no sharp edges
 - quiet
 - easy to use
+- built to last

 ### Usage

 - Avoid burning things (Gas Stoves, Gas water heaters, candles).
 Burning things releases particulates that harm your health.

+### Manufacture

+It matters how things are produced.
+Sustainable and ethically produced products are preferable.

 ### Philosophy